Home/Meats/Goat Liver

 !Excessive consumption may lead to hypervitaminosis A due to high Vitamin A content.

-!Individuals with gout or high uric acid levels should limit organ meats due to purine content.
+!Individuals with gout or high uric acid levels should limit intake due to purine content.

 How to Prepare & Consume

-Best enjoyed pan-seared with minimal seasoning to enhance its natural flavor.
-Cook until just firm to retain moisture and nutrients.
+Best enjoyed pan-seared with minimal seasoning to highlight its natural flavors.
+Cook until just firm to retain moisture.

 Smart Selection & Storage